ritiek/ritiek.github.io/_posts/2019-06-26-modifying-memory-of-a-running-process-in-linux.md

 ```

 All it does is:

-  - assign a variable a value
+1. Assign a variable a value

-  - display the variable's value and its location in memory
+2. Display the variable's value and its location in memory

-  - sleep the main thread for a while
+3. Sleep the main thread for a while

-  - display the variable's value and its location in memory again
+4. Display the variable's value and its location in memory again

 Let's run it: